You are here

 - can continue to use existing stock on hand;

-- source Class III devices that are included in the ARTG; or
+- source alternative Class III devices that are included in the ARTG; or

 - apply under the Special Access Scheme (SAS) (category B) or Authorised Prescriber (AP) schemes to import or supply cancelled Class IIb devices.

 One of the key criteria for the supply of an unapproved device under SAS or Authorised Prescriber is there are no devices included in the ARTG suitable for use for the relevant condition(s) and patient(s).
-Practitioners applying to supply a device under SAS or AP must provide a justification to explain why none of the devices included in the ARTG are suitable.
+Practitioners applying to supply a device under SAS or AP must provide a justification to explain why none of the devices included in the ARTG are suitable; as a general rule, preferences for a specific device are not considered adequate justification.

 Medical practitioners with inquiries about these arrangements can contact the TGA at firstname.lastname@example.org